sifive/freedom-u-sdk/README.md

 To quit screen, hit `Ctrl - A` followed by `\` symbol.
 Finally agree to terminate all windows by typing `y`.

-### Connecting using SSH
+### Connecting Using SSH

 SSH daemon is started automatically.

-The boards behaves like any other network capable device (such as PC, laptop, and Single Board Computers like Raspberry Pi).
+The HiFive Unleashed behaves like any other network capable device (such as PC, laptop, and Single Board Computers like Raspberry Pi).
 Connect your HiFive Unleashed to your network (e.g. a router) and it will acquire IPv4 + DNS configuration using DHCP protocol.
 You can use your router management panel to get assigned IPv4 address or use the serial console to acquire it directly from the HiFive Unleashed (use `ip addr` command to print active network information).
 Finally you can SSH to the machine:

 ```
 ssh -o PreferredAuthentications=password -o PubkeyAuthentication=no -o StrictHostKeyChecking=no -o "UserKnownHostsFile /dev/null" root@<IPv4>